RetroDECK/RetroDECK/wiki-rtd/docs/wiki_devices/steamdeck/steamdeck-software.md

 ## Discover Overlay
 If you use Discord this is a program that adds Discord integration into the Steam Deck's gamemode UI.
-It's already in on flathub and downloadable in Discover.
+It's already in on Flathub and downloadable in Discover.
 Note that you need to install and login to Discord as well.

 _Made by trigg_